-- 2. Electronic Reporting - The EPA recently promulgated a final rule to modernize the Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
+- 1. Canister Replacement -- The treatment train must be replaced with the reserve train when PCE reaches 8.0 μg/L. After the reserve train is placed on line, a new, replacement canister must be obtained no later than 90 days of that breakthrough. - 2.
+Electronic Reporting - The EPA recently promulgated a final rule to modernize the Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 The final rule requires the inclusion of electronic reporting requirements in NPDES permits that become effective after December 21, 2015.
 The rule requires that NPDES regulated entities that are required to submit discharge monitoring reports (DMRs), including majors and nonmajors, individually permitted or covered by a general permit, must do so electronically after December 2016.
-The Agency has created an electronic reporting system for DMRs and has recently trained facilities in its use.
+The Secretary has created an electronic reporting system for DMRs and has recently trained facilities in its use.
 As of December 2020, these NPDES facilities will also be expected to submit additional information electronically as specified in Appendix A in 40 CFR part 127. - 3.
+Noncompliance Notification As required by the passage of 10 V.S.A. §1295, promulgated in the 2016 legislative session, Condition II.A.2 has been included in the proposed permit.
+Section 1295 requires the Permittee to provide public notification of untreated discharges from wastewater facilities.
+The Permittee is required to post a public alert within one hour of discovery and submit to the Secretary specified information regarding the discharge within 12 hours of discovery.

-Reopener - This draft permit includes a reopener whereby the Agency reserves the right to reopen and amend the permit to implement an integrated plan to address multiple Clean Water Act obligations.
+4. Reopener - This draft permit includes a reopener whereby the Secretary reserves the right to reopen and amend the permit to implement an integrated plan to address multiple Clean Water Act obligations.